PlexSheep/c-basic/README.md

 # c-basic
-This Repository features C source code i wrote to learn c.
+This Repository features C source code i wrote to learn the C programming language.
 Currently the most advanced program included is an unfinished implementation of the huffman algorithm.

 Some programs make use of outdated and unsafe functions such as `gets()` or `scanf()`, which **should never be used**.